-Online Resources: The library's Web site serves as gateway to a variety of online resources including bibliographic databases (including CINAHL, Evidence-Based Medicine Reviews, Health & Psychosocial Instruments, International Pharmaceutical Abstracts, PsycInfo and MEDLINE); clinical reference tools (including Clinical Pharmacology, MedWeaver, and UpToDate); electronic books (including a variety of nursing and medical specialty textbooks); and electronic journals.
+Online Resources: The Library Web site serves as gateway to a variety of online resources including bibliographic databases (including CINAHL, Evidence-Based Medicine Reviews, Health & Psychosocial Instruments, International Pharmaceutical Abstracts, PsycInfo and MEDLINE); clinical reference tools (including Clinical Pharmacology and UpToDate); electronic books (including a variety of nursing and medical specialty textbooks); and electronic journals.
 Most of these resources are available both on- and off-campus.

 Mediated Computer Searching: Librarians can search in any of over 500 databases available in all subject areas.
-Students are required to be present while the search they have requested is run.
-Requests for this free service may be submitted at the Reference Desk on the first floor of the Library, or by calling (501) 686-6734.
-Search results will be provided either as a printed bibliography or on a computer disk.
+Requests for this free service may be submitted at the Reference Desk on the first floor of the Library, submitting a request via the "Ask a Librarian" section of the Library Web site, or by calling (501) 686-6734.

 Library Research Instruction: The Library offers Library Research Instruction at the request of faculty, staff or a group of students.
 Instruction can be tailored to meet specific research needs, including both print and electronic resources.
-Call (501) 686-6736 for more information.
+Call (501) 686-6737 for more information.